tonywong94/edge_pydb/README.md

 # edge_pydb
 Python-based database for CARMA EDGE.
 This package requires Python 3.

-The EDGE database has several components:
+The EDGE database has several components (see index_hdf.txt and index_csv.md for details):

 * Zero-dimensional tables (one value per galaxy), found in `dat_glob`.